Menu

 Susan Gill, Ph.D., Stroud Water Research Center’s director of education, and Nanette Dietrich, Ph.D., associate professor of science education at Millersville University, will explore that question on the evening of June 13, 2012.

-Their lecture will kick off the monthly Stroud Seminar Series, hosted by the Stroud Center, and designed to address global, national, and local issues related to water.
+Their lecture will kick off the monthly Stroud Seminar Series, hosted by the Stroud Center and designed to address global, national, and local issues related to water.

-Everyone needs water: businesses, communities, agriculture.
+Everyone needs water: businesses, communities, and agriculture.
 Competing needs lead to questions about how to conserve and preserve our watersheds while meeting the demand for clean fresh water.

 Gill says, “Given the importance of water, we need to broaden the base of people who understand and are engaged in these issues; we need knowledgeable citizens as well as scientific leaders,” and she adds, “ We do that through science education that’s more inclusive and holistic.”